 Cider hadn’t always been a staple at Lookout Farm.
 It wasn’t until Mofenson, who is married to one of the Belkin’ daughters, took over ownership of the farm two years ago and thought crafting and selling hard cider would be a great way to extend their farming season.
 The ability to produce cider and invite visitors to their taproom year-round would prove beneficial over the winter months.

 Mofenson says farming today is a tough business.
-In addition to the seasonal aspects of farming, there is a lot of competition from overseas producers, so Mofenson and his team wanted to a find a way to get ahead of the curve.
+In addition to the seasonal aspects of farming, there is a lot of competition from overseas producers, so Mofenson and his team wanted to find a way to get ahead of the curve.
 Even when equipped with the latest agricultural equipment such as tractors purchased from websites like fastline, competition is fierce.
 Cue cider.